Skip to content

 How to Make Mashed Potatoes

-Bring a large pot of water to a boil.
-While you wait, peel the potatoes, cut them into large chunks, and place them in a bowl of cold water.
+Prep the potatoes: I bring a big pot of water to a boil.
+While that’s heating up, I peel the potatoes, cut them into large chunks, and drop them into a bowl of cold water so they don’t turn brown before cooking.

 cutting peeled potatoes